normanormata/norma-normata/_pages/dpw.md

 Scripture quotations in the Directory and the Suggested Forms are drawn from the King James Version with a few variations, indicated by brackets, where deemed advisable for current understanding, without prejudice to other translations.
 In the use of the Directory, any accurate, faithful translation may be substituted.

-## Chapter I
-The Principles of Public Worship
+## Chapter I: The Principles of Public Worship
 A. God's Institution of Public Worship
 1. The living and true God, our triune Creator, has instituted the worship of himself by all people everywhere in spirit and in truth.